 Lean, while primarily known for manufacturing, has many tools and ideas that can apply to many industries that have no manufacturing component.
 Services have wastes, business and operational processes can have waste, software engineering and development has waste… you can find waste everywhere.

-In Lean, waste falls into 3 classifications called Muda, Mura, and Muri; or the three Ms. Muda can often be the most neglected of the three when it comes to business processes – especially in regards extra process steps or the flow of information from different points of origin.
-People can often recognize variations in the process (Mura) and unreasonable stresses placed on parts of the process (Muri), but they fail to look at how the chosen process is leading to wasteful situations.
+In Lean, efficiency falls into 3 classifications called Muda, Mura, and Muri.
+Muda (Waste) can often be the most neglected of the three when it comes to business processes – especially in regards to extra process steps or the flow of information from different points of origin.
+People can often recognize variations in the process (Mura) and unreasonable stresses placed on parts of the process (Muri), but they fail to look at how the chosen process is leading to wasteful situations. (see Lean Efficiency in Agile – Muda, Mura, Muri for more information)

 They can recognize Muda on a smaller scale such as defects within single silos, but fail to recognize the consistent adding up of waste across multiple process steps that cross silos.
 Processes spanning multiple departments or groups require the ability to work through silos and gain a visual of the overall system.
 It also requires buy-in from each of the departments involved, a buy-in that can be hindered by other bureaucratic processes.